BusKill/usb-a-magnetic-breakaway/README.md

 Updates to goldfishlaser Version:
 * Recommend using 4.0 - has latest changes with a new type of pogo receptor
-* If continuging to use 3.9 be aware that there are a few issues with it that will need your attention.
+* If continuing to use 3.9 be aware that there are a few issues with it that will need your attention.
 * I'm giving a talk at DEF CON!
 Read about it here: https://www.buskill.in/defcon32/